Color Choices for Glazes That Make Your Painting Glow

 You have the power to make your paintings glow.
 With this glazing tutorial, Kent Lovelace breaks down every section of a painting and discusses the ways and means to use glazing (or not), including what colors to dip your brush into first.

-The painting Dolmen (above) depicts an area in rural France that’s believed to be the quarry site for a prehistoric dolmen (tomb) found five kilometers up the valley.
-Below I describe my painting process for this piece, particularly the glazing.
+The painting Dolmen (below) by Kent depicts an area in rural France that’s believed to be the quarry site for a prehistoric dolmen (tomb) found five kilometers up the valley.
+Below he describes his painting process for this piece, particularly the glazing.

 Once the underpainting is finished, the color glazing begins.
 For this I use transparent or translucent paints that let hints of copper shine through.
 The paint films are very thin.
 Even if you can’t see the copper, you can feel its presence.

 I began glazing the tree forms of Dolmen primarily with umber green, yellow ochre and cobalt blue.
 In much of the painting, I utilized the purple-ish underpainting for darks and subtle texture.

 I created the light on the trunks by using the transparent nature of both Liquin and Cremnitz white over the warm tone of the copper and the darker neutral tint of the underpainting.
 I made highlights and shadows with cobalt and manganese violet reddish.

 For the upper elements of the lands forms, I glazed the underpainting with yellow ochre, umber green, violet and Cremnitz white, I chose a mixture of yellow ochre, Cremnitz white and Italian brown pink lake for the area beneath the outcrop.

 In the foreground, I glazed with transparent Italian brown pink lake over the textured brushwork of the underpainting.

 For the sky area, I used cobalt blue, blue violet, manganese violet reddish and Cremnitz white.
 I painted the sky directly on the copper without an underpainting,